urra12/CTF-Solutions/OverTheWire-Natas/README.md

 Since left click is blocked, we can open the developers console with F12: The password for natas2 is ZluruAthQk7Q2MqmDeTiUij2ZvWy2mBi

 # Level 2
+If we navigate to the /files/ folder, there is a file called users, which contains the password: natas3:sJIJNW6ucpu6HPZ1ZAchaDtwd7oGrD14

 # Level 3